OchiabutoKelechi/Business-Analysis-Project/README.md

 #### The following summarizes the general insights obtained from the analysis:

-1) Total Sales: Between January 2021- March 2023, the company generated a total sales revenue of $68.54 million.
+1) Total Sales: Between January 2021- March 2023, the company generated $68.54 million in Sales.
 The analysis indicates a consistent upward trajectory in yearly sales.

 2) Quantity Sold: A total of 298,712 products were sold during this period, reflecting strong customer engagement and product demand.